alkampfergit/AspNetSecurity/src/AspNetSecurity.Core/Readme.md

 GRANT SELECT ON dbo.products to [NWProductReader]

-select sp.name as login,
-       sp.type_desc as login_type

-from sys.server_principals sp
-where sp.name = 'NWProductReader'
+select sp.name as login from sys.server_principals sp where sp.name = 'NWProductReader'

 ALTER LOGIN [NWProductReader] WITH PASSWORD = '123abcABC1245';
 ```